Dubno: Early modern period

 Between 1489 and 1506 the castle was significantly expanded by Konstanty Ostrogski, who made it a modern fortress, one of the strongest in the area.
-After 1566 Dubno was part of the Volhynian Voivodeship of the Lesser Poland Province of the Polish Crown.
+After 1566 Dubno was part of the Volhynian Voivodeship of the Lesser Poland Province.
 During the Polish-Russian War of 1605–1618 in 1617, Prince and future King Władysław IV Vasa resided in the city.

 With the death of Janusz Ostrogski in 1619, the last of his kin, the area was inherited by his brother-in-law Aleksander Zasławski of the cadet branch of the Ostrogski family.
 About that time it was again modernized to stand up to the standards of renaissance warfare and modernization of artillery.
 Finally, in 1673 it passed to the Lubomirski family, which built a new palace within the fortress walls.

+The 13th Polish Infantry Regiment, est. in 1766, was stationed in Dubno.
 In the 1780s the castle underwent yet another modernization and was rebuilt as a residential manor, mostly losing its fortified character.
 In 1781 King Stanisław August Poniatowski visited Dubno.
 By that time, the town was the largest settlement of the Volhynian Voivodeship and arguably the most notable centre of the area.
 In spite of the Partitions of Poland the town initially flourished after the first partition, as the szlachta register was moved there from Lwów, which was annexed by Austria.
 Dubno itself was annexed by Imperial Russia in 1795 during the Third Partition of Poland, after which the nobility's register was moved to Kyiv and the town lost its importance, gradually falling into neglect.